 How do you treat people that treat you that way?
-You avoid them, don't you?
+You try to avoid them, don't you?
 You close up your heart and your resources to them, don't you?
-Which is what makes this word so astounding.
-Grace.
-If it's our nature to be needy, and it is, know this.
+Which makes this so astounding.
+If it's our nature to be needy, and it is...

 - B. It's Jesus' nature to give unmerited help (2 Cor 8:9).
 That's what grace means.
 Unmerited, undeserved favor and help.
 Back in 2 Corinthians 8:9 Paul reminded the church, "For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that you through his poverty might become rich."
 What did Jesus do for us? - 1.
 He became poor for us.
-Does that mean He took on economic poverty?
-He certainly did, for He was born into a lowly Jewish peasant home.
-But this goes beyond lowering His earthly standard of living.
-Friends, we're talking about the Son of God who left the splendor of His perfect home in heaven to enter this sin-cursed world as a human being, and He humbled Himself and went down, down, down, all the way to a cross outside of Jerusalem, and one that cross, He took the penalty of sin for every person who would ever believe on Him, which meant He literally went down, down, down into the depths of a fiery hell in their place.
+Is this talking about economic poverty?
+Jesus certainly experienced that, for He was born into a lowly Jewish peasant home.
+But this goes beyond an earthly standard of living.
+Friends, we're talking about the Son of God who left the splendor of His perfect home in heaven to enter this sin-cursed world as a human being, and He humbled Himself and went down, down, down, all the way to a cross outside of Jerusalem.
+And on that cross, He took the penalty of sin for every person who would ever believe on Him, which meant He literally went down, down, down into the depths of a fiery hell in their place.

 That's what it means when it says He became poor.
 And that's grace, unmerited favor and help.
 And because He did...